How To Get the Best Backup Internet for Your Budget

 My verdict: Is backup internet worth it?

-But we have to face the truth: Long-term outages could come our way anytime.
-If it’s not due to hurricanes, it could be caused by earthquakes and wildfires.
+Power or internet services could go down at any time.
+If it’s not due to hurricanes, it could be caused by earthquakes and wildfires or even vandalism.
 Even without headline-grabbing climate disasters, increasingly hot summers can take out power grids, and unexpected snow and ice can keep repair crews grounded for days.

 Should you get backup internet?
 I think so—if you can afford it.
 For most households, make sure you have adequate hotspot data on your personal cell phone plan and invest in an external battery.
-But if you work remotely, a backup internet connection from T-Mobile, Xfinity, or Frontier is worth it.
+But if you work remotely, a backup internet connection from T-Mobile or your cable or fiber internet provider is worth the $10-$20 monthyl cost.

 So, who really needs Starlink?
 If other people rely on you, if you live in a rural area without 4G LTE access, or if you have special health needs, you might.
 If it’s the only way to reach the outside world after disaster strikes, it may just save a life.